WANT TO LEARN MORE?

 WHEN DO YOU MEET, AND IF I SIGN UP NOW WHEN DO THINGS START?

-When in session, classes meet on Monday evenings from 6:35-8:50pm.
-Broadly speaking, the training program runs approximately 28 weeks from early-mid September to the middle of May, with periodic breaks around holidays.
+When in session, classes meet on Monday evenings from 6:30-9pm.
+Broadly speaking, the training program runs 28 weeks on a semester-based schedule (2 semesters of 14 sessions each), with a couple of breaks planned each semester.

 where do you meet?

 Classes meet in room 221 at Brookside Church’s Millard Campus — 11607 M Cir, Omaha NE, 68137.

 (M.Div.
 Trinity Evangelical Divinity School, D.Min.
 Southern Baptist Theological Seminary).

 Classes will be held in person.
 Dr. Tim Wiebe will normally teach in a “dynamic lecture” style, with some periodic in-class activities (both individual and group) sprinkled through the semester.
 The in-person nature of the class encourages a relational and interactive learning environment where questions are welcome and discussion around tables is a feature.
 1-2 breaks will be factored in to each class session.

 what does a commitment to this class look like?

 We ask that participants in this class commit to one of two levels of involvement.

 The first level of involvement asks that students commit to attending (and participating in) at least 80% of the class sessions over the course of the program year, reading 5 books, and writing 4 short reflection papers.
 Students participating at this level should plan on approximately 1-1.5 hours of homework outside of class each week.
 Successful completion of this level of involvement will result in a Certificate of Christian Theology (unaccredited) through the Brookside Institute.